 The Communications major in the Communications, Theatre and Art Department prepares students to design, adapt, and analyze mediated and interpersonal messages appropriate for specific audiences in a variety of settings.
 The students enrolled in this program will be able to create and critique persuasive arguments and conduct research.
 The liberally educated Communications major understands the rights and responsibilities of communicators and the historical and contemporary contexts of the field.

-The Communications major requires 46 credits (22 core credits and an additional 24 concentration credits).
-The 22 core credits include: ENG 2105 (B- required), CTA 1114, 2240 or approved study-abroad experience, 3445, 4414, and 4445.
-Additionally the major requires 24 concentration credits, which include: CTA 2201 OR 2301, an approved upper-level writing course and 16 credits of CTA electives, including 8 upper-division credits.
-(This requirement allows a self-designed emphasis.)
+The Communications major requires 46 credits (26 core credits and an additional 20 concentration credits).
+The 26 core credits include: ENG 2105 Investigative Writing (B- required -- 2 credits), CTA 1114 Media Literacy, CTA 2200 Presentation and Impact, 2240 Intercultural Communication (or approved study-abroad experience), CTA 3445 Argumentation, and two of the following three courses CTA 4414 Media Criticism, CTA 4417 Media Law and Ethics or CTA 4445 Persuasion.
+Additionally the major requires 20 concentration credits made up of specific courses and choices made in conjunction with the academic advisor.
 A minimum grade of "C" must be maintained in all required classes.
 A minor in another area is required.

 Students need to apply to the Communications major after completing 8 CTA credit hours but before completing 24 credit hours of CTA courses and have completed ENG 2105 with a grade of B- or higher.
 Application should be made in the sophomore year; students less than one calendar year from graduation will not be admitted.
-Students apply to the major by writing a brief essay, completing the application to the major/change of major form, printing a current unofficial transcript and submitting all of this to the departmental chair.
+Students apply to the major by writing a brief essay, completing the application to the major/change of major form, printing a current unofficial transcript and then setting up a meeting with the deparment chair to submit all the materials.
 The department will admit students who write an excellent essay, exhibit appropriate behavior for a future professional, and who conform to the deadline.

-Twenty credits are required in CTA 1114, 2240, 3445 and two additional 4-credit CTA electives with at least one upper-division course.
+Twenty credits are required in CTA 1114 Media Literacy, CTA 2240 Intercultural Communication, CTA 3445 Argumentation and two additional 4-credit CTA electives with at least one upper-division course.
 A minimum grade of "C" must be maintained in all required classes for this minor.

 Although an internship isn't required, credit will be given for those interested in a pursing one.
 Each internship runs between 4 and 16 credits.